npm/rfcs/accepted/0049-link-packages-to-source-and-build.md

 #### Comparison of provided and required ID token claims

-The following claims are required to fully support generating build provenance for npm releases.
+The following claims are required to fully support generating build provenance for npm packages.

 | Claim           | Required                                                                  | GitHub           | GitLab                                  | CircleCI                                                       |
 |-----------------|---------------------------------------------------------------------------|------------------|-----------------------------------------|----------------------------------------------------------------|